nhague/create-rn-app-mcp/README.md

    2) Private (only you can see)
    Select an option (1-2): 2

-2. iOS Dependencies
+2. Platform Setup
-   1) Install iOS pods (recommended for macOS)
+   1) iOS only (install CocoaPods)
+   2) Android only (pre-download dependencies)
+   3) Both iOS and Android (recommended)
-   2) Skip iOS setup
+   4) Skip platform setup
-   Select an option (1-2): 1
+   Select an option (1-4): 3

 3. Initial Test Run
-   1) Launch app in simulator after setup
+   1) Launch app after setup
    2) Skip test run (faster)
-   Select an option (1-2): 2
+   Select an option (1-2): 1

+   Which platform to test?
+   1) iOS simulator
+   2) Android emulator
+   Select platform (1-2): 1

 4. Repository Description
    Enter a description (optional): A food delivery mobile app